 Love recognizes no barriers.
 It jumps hurdles, leaps fences, penetrates walls to arrive at its destination full of hope.
 Maya Angelou

 Finding a life partner can present a particular challenge to transgender men and women, but just like with anyone else in the world, true love can and does happen.
+Transgender Dating is met with stereotypes and misconceptions but when two people love one another, it should be celebrated.
 For transgender people, a legal marriage is dependent on many things, such as identification documents and attitudes of peers, officiants and venue providers, as well as countless other potential barriers.
 Many who are in love and wish to spend their lives together as a legally recognized couple are unable to do so simply because of laws, bureaucracy and discrimination.

 Aydin and Jo are among the couples who were able to experience the joy of a legally recognized wedding on June 6, 2015 in Santa Barbara, California.
 They are happy to share their celebration of love with the readers of Gay Weddings Magazine.